John Erickson (golfer): Amateur career

-Retirement
+Professional career

+Erickson played on the Canadian Tour from 1987 to 1994.
+He concurrently played on the PGA Tour of Australasia Tour from 1987 to 1992.

+He won several events worldwide including the 1991 Windsor Charity Classic shooting a 17-under-par tournament record score of 271 (68-67-67-69) on the Canadian Tour.
+He was one of the last players to win an international event using a persimmon driver.
+In 1991, Erickson was a Sony World ranked professional player.

-In 1993 Erickson retired from competition.
+In 1993, Erickson retired from competition.
 Erickson has been quoted as being “a promoter of the traditional values of the game” and did not favor the direction the game was moving into longer courses, bigger greens wider fairways as well as radical equipment changes such as super large-headed titanium drivers and plastic golf balls.
 “Golf is a game played outside on a parkland where the course and the equipment should work in harmony.
 It should be required that the golfer to be tested across various aspects of the game including tee shots, short, mid and long irons particularly on the par 4’s as they were properly intended.
 Technology has been striving to remove the difficult long iron approach shot into the par fours of a championship golf course.
 Long iron approach shots should be the acid test of the game and the golf swing itself.
 A proper championship course with the traditional 10 par fours should require three or four long iron approach shots, along with the mid iron and short iron approaches”.
 As a golf purist, he believed woods should be made of wood or persimmon, strongly opposed perimeter weighted irons, and believed golf courses were sacred sites to celebrate and play the ancient game, not a vehicle to sell real estate home lots.
 Erickson believed golf should be a game of physical and mental skill, much like Chess where the rules for play are honored and respected.
 He believed the USGA did not stand up to the equipment makers, selling the game out for profit while forcing a new technology upon golf in the process losing its long-rooted traditional values.
 Erickson believed the world's classic old courses were not meant to be lengthened and in doing so, disgraced the design, shape, and intention of how the holes should be played.
 Erickson is outspoken about his support for famous golf architect Alister MacKenzie's ideals, who believed golf should be walked, and the game should be more about skill than the pursuit of technological advances in equipment.